kirtfitzpatrick/writer-reader/README.md

 accounts and regions and it sorts out the complexity for you.

-This handles accurately labeling dependencies through the KeyDecorator system and it handles knowing where to fetch the dependency through the WrittenLocation system.
+This handles accurately labeling dependencies through the KeyDecorator system and it handles knowing where to fetch the dependency from through the WrittenLocation system.

 It can also be used to export dependencies via npm for use by other codebases.